Key Breed Facts

 Their hindquarters are powerful and well-muscled with dogs boasting a broad, full rump and long croup that slopes slightly towards their tail.
 Their upper thigh is strong and set at a right angle to a dog's pelvis while the well-muscled lower thigh is set at a right angle to a dog's upper thigh.
 Their front feet are broad, full and close knit with a dog's back feet being slightly narrower and smaller.
 Toes are closed with a distinct arch to each of them.
 Nails are strong and well placed with dogs boasting firm, thick paw pads.
 Their tail continues the line of a Dachshund's spine with dogs carrying them slightly curved.

 When it comes to their coat, a smooth haired Dachshund has a short and dense one with the hair underneath their tail being coarser in texture.
 Their skin is supple and loose, but showing only a little or no wrinkles.
 Dachshunds can be any colour with the only exception being white.
 With this said, dogs can have a small amount of white on their chest although it is not encouraged.
-Acceptable colours include the following:
+Acceptable colours under the Kennel Club breed standard are as follows:

-Once a Dachshund is fully mature, they are active little dogs and as such they love being out and about often tiring their owners out well before these dogs are ready to go home.
+Once a Dachshund is fully mature, they are active little dogs and as such they love being out and about doing things which often sees them tiring their owners out well before they are ready to go home.
 With this said, they like nothing more than to curl up with their owners whenever they are given the chance.
 Dachshunds are renowned for being loyal companions that over the years have become popular family pets and companion dogs for this very reason.

-Although, they are intelligent, Dachshunds tend to have a mind of their own which in short means they are not the best in the obedience stakes.
-Their instinct to "hunt" also remains very strong and as such, a Dachshunds training has to start early paying particular attention to the "recall" command.
+Although they are intelligent, Dachshunds tend to have a mind of their own which in short means they are not the best in the obedience stakes.
+Their instinct to "hunt" also remains very strong and as such, a Dachshunds training must start early paying particular attention to the "recall" command and even then, a dog might choose to ignore it because something more interesting has caught their attention.

-Dachshunds are not the best choice for first time owners and are better suited to people who are familiar with the breed and their needs.
+Dachshunds are not the best choice for first time owners because they are better suited to people who are familiar with the breed and their specific needs which includes the health concerns the breed is known to suffer from.
 If not trained and handled correctly from the word go, these little dogs can become unruly and wilful which makes it hard for owners to manage them.
-However, in the right hands and a lot of patience, it is possible to overcome their stubborn streak always bearing in mind that if a Dachshund picks up a whiff of anything that's more interesting, they are liable to take off after it.
+However, in the right hands and a lot of patience, it is possible to overcome their stubborn streak always bearing in mind as previously touched upon that if a Dachshund picks up a whiff of anything that's more interesting, they are liable to take off after it.

 They can be a little wary of strangers and are always quick to let an owner known when there is anyone about.
 For such little dogs, the Dachshund boasts a deep bark which often surprises people when they first see them after having heard them bark.
 Another thing to bear in mind is that if a Dachshund is not given the right amount of daily exercise and mental stimulation they quickly get bored and they will develop unwanted behaviours one of which is separation anxiety.

-The Dachshund is known to be an intelligent little dog, yet they are not that easy to train thanks to the fact they have a mind of their own and are quite independent by nature.
-However, in the right hands and when they are given the right amount of positive reinforcement training from a young age as well as a lot of persistence and patience, Dachshunds can be trained although they would never be 100% obedient.
-The reason being the "hound" in them tends to get the better of these dogs and they are highly skilled at turning a "deaf ear" to a command when they off their leads.
+The Dachshund is known to be an intelligent little dog, yet they are not that easy to train thanks to the fact they have a mind of their own and are quite independent by nature which can be put down to the "hound" in them.
+However, in the right hands and when they are given the right amount of positive reinforcement training from a young age as well as a lot of persistence and patience, Dachshunds can be trained although they would never be 100% obedient simply because if they spot something in the distance and because they are highly skilled hunters, turning a "deaf ear" to a command when they off their leads is something that all Dachshund owners should bear in mind.

 Smooth haired Dachshunds are known to be good around children especially if they have grown up together.
 However, just like any other breed any interaction between the kids and dog has to be supervised by an adult to make sure play time does not get too boisterous.